ibm-bluemix-mobile-services/starter-mfp-watson-conversation/android/README.md

 ### Mobile Foundation Configuration

 ##### Steps:
+Follow the steps below to configure the Mobile Foundation service

 * Open the project in Android Studio and perform a Gradle Sync.
-* Navigate to `MainActivity.java`, search for the `YOUR_WORKSPACE_ID` placeholder, and replace with the Watson Conversation **WorkspaceID** you saved or copied earlier.
-The placeholder is found in the `ConversationTask` class, `doInBackground()` function.
+* Navigate to `MainActivity.java`, search for the `YOUR_WORKSPACE_ID` placeholder, and replace with the Watson Conversation **WorkspaceID** saved or copied earlier.
+This placeholder is found in the `ConversationTask` class, `doInBackground()` function.

-* Goto the project folder in command line and find a shell scripts by name **mfpregisterapp.sh** and **mfpstartersetup.sh** and ensure that you have execute and write permissions in order to run these scripts.
+* Go to the project folder and find a the shell scripts by name **mfpregisterapp.sh** and **mfpstartersetup.sh**.
+Ensure that you have *execute* and *write* permissions to run these scripts.
-* run **mfpregisterapp.sh** with package (name) as the input (refer AndroidManifest.xml for this value).
-* run **mfpstartersetup.sh**.
-This should set up the Mobile Foundation prereqs for running the starter
+* Run **mfpstartersetup.sh**.
+This should set up the Mobile Foundation prereqs for running the starter.
 * Update **mfpclient.properties**: Replace the **host** value with **mobilefoundationUrl** value from **credentials.xml**.
-Keep the other values as default.
+Keep the other things as default.

 ### Run
-You can now run the application on a simulator or physical device:
+You can now run the application on a simulator or a physical device:

 ![ConversationRunningOne](README_Images/ConversationRunningOne.png)![ConversationRunningTwo](README_Images/ConversationRunningTwo.png)

 The Watson Conversation service allows you to add a natural language interface to your application to automate interactions with your end users.
 This project shows an application of this service that allows you to have a conversation with Watson.
-Watson will send an initial conversation which you can then reply to and continue to interact with the service.
+Watson sends an initial conversation which you can then reply to and continue the interaction with the service.

 ### License
 This package contains code licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 and may also view the License in the LICENSE file within this package.